 Seeing that your pets cannot communicate where they live or who their parents are, having an identification source can make the difference between a pet that comes home and one that does not.

-To make it even better, these chips have a long lifespan of about 20 years, and aren’t damaged easily- meaning it’s a one time expense and long-term solution.
+To make it even better, these microchips have a long lifespan of about 20 years, and aren’t damaged easily- meaning it’s a one time expense and long-term solution.

 Microchipping is already quite popular in other countries like America, and is often a standard procedure that must be carried out for people who plan on relocating with their pets.
 This being the case, there are the testimonies of 1000s of pet owners who support microchipping and will vouch for its safety.